TChilds64/Blockchain/README.md

 # Blockchain
 This project is designed to analyze hashes from the Bitcoin blockchain.
-For a given file of hashes, the program completes a frequency analysis for each index of the hash, and a string is that represents the most common character at each index.
+For a given file of hashes, the program completes a frequency analysis for each index of the hash, and a string is returned that represents the most common character at each index.